Updated on 2025/10/04

 researchmap

-• Three highly conserved hydrophobic residues in the predicted α2‐helix of rice NLR protein Pit contribute to its localization and immune induction International journal
+• Three highly conserved hydrophobic residues in the predicted α2‐helix of rice NLR protein Pit contribute to its localization and immune induction Reviewed International journal

 Qiong Wang, Yuying Li, Ken‐ichi Kosami, Chaochao Liu, Jing Li, Dan Zhang, Daisuke Miki, Yoji Kawano